-The facility will need to develop a plan that will ensure timely completion of the initial assessment within 72 hours and the reassessment within the required 30 day time limit.
+The facility will need to develop a plan that will ensure timely completion of the reassessment within the required 30 day time limit.
 The facility will need a quality assurance process to not only ensure that the screenings are completed on time, even through staff changes.